bburns/PyVoyager/README.md

     > vg centers 5101

+or do all of these steps automatically (performs missing steps)

+    > vg centers 5101

 Colorize the images

     > vg composites 5101

-or do all of these steps automatically (performs missing steps)

-    > vg composites 5101

-Then make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera (this step must be performed in an Admin console, because it uses `mklink` to make symbolic links, which require elevated privileges)
+Then make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera (this step must be performed in an Admin console, because it uses mklink to make symbolic links, which require elevated privileges)

     > vg movies bw|color [targetpath]